krusesw/SeniorDesign/Project-Description.md

 We plan to use unreal engine to develop a new game from scratch, incorporating AI in our game.
 Ideas for AI  controled aspects are: enemies, balancing, and level generation.
 From this game we will be able to determine feasibility of self artificially intelligent systems in gaming.

 ## Project Goal
+Our goal is to create a single level game in which the player is pitted to fight against an AI controlled opponent.
+The game will be a FPS (First-Person Shooter) with old-school arena FPS movement.

 ## Project Motivations